 A student’s financial aid award will likely include one or

 more student loans.
-Both the Direct Stafford and
+The Direct (subsidized and unsubsidized) and

-Perkins Loan programs are federal loan programs.
+Perkins loans are both federal loan programs.
 These loans are taken in the

 student’s name.
 Included below are details concerning the various loan